Siyabonga Nomvethe

 Siyabonga Eugene Nomvethe (/nɒmˈvɛteɪ/; born 2 December 1977) is a South African former professional Footballer player who played as a forward.

 Nomvethe played in several European leagues.
 Nomvethe represented the South Africa national team from his debut on 6 May 1999, and he played in the 2002 and 2010 World Cups.
-He is the highest all-time goal scorer in the PSL.
+He is the second highest all-time goal scorer in the PSL after Peter Shalulile.

 Biography

 Nomvethe was born in the township of KwaMashu north of Durban in the KwaZulu-Natal province of South Africa.

 Club career

 Nomvethe started playing as a striker for the Durban-based lower league club Durban Cosmos in 1994, from which he moved to Claremont Blizzards.

 African Wanderers

 When Claremont Blizzards folded the following year, Nomvethe moved to African Wanderers in the second best South African league.
 He helped the club secure promotion and Nomvethe made his first appearances in the Premier Soccer League, playing alongside later Bafana Bafana striker Sibusiso Zuma and Phumlani Mkhize.
 In his debut season, he scored a brace against Chiefs.